 Once they figure out what the problem is, they have to give the “student” who made the mistake some advice on avoiding making the same error next time.
 This is also challenging for the kids, but I have seen so many amazing new understandings come out of this type of thinking.
 Finally, students have to rework the problem on their own.

-At the beginning of the year, we complete several error analysis examples together.
+At the beginning of the year, we complete several examples together.
 My FREE addition error analysis is a good place to start, no matter the grade level.
 I show them the process of walking through the problem and how best to complete an error analysis task.

-From that point forward, I have students complete error analysis tasks for just about every math concept It each.
+From that point forward, I have students complete these tasks for just about every math concept It each.
 I usually do one or two examples with the kids first so that they know my expectations and so that they can warm up their brains to the types of errors that might be made in a specific math concept, and then they are begging me to pass them out and send them off on their own.

-Ways to Use Error Analysis
+Ways To Use Error Analysis

 You can use these error analysis tasks in so many different ways.
 For my talented and gifted kids, I have used them as an assessment when they have shown mastery of a unit during other tasks.
 For kids in the regular classroom needing enrichment, I usually have them complete the tasks in a center or with a partner.